How do I prepare my device for sale?

 • completely deleted

-1. Sign out of iCloud (Apple ID).
+1. Sign out of iCloud (Apple ID)

-2. Open system settings
+2. Open System Preferences

-1. Scroll down and click on "Log out".
+1. Scroll down and click "Sign Out."

 → Keep nothing